Project Update (09/01/16)

 So here is the dream…

-Asher Trace will be a new and exciting multi-use venue, which will include a boutique-style bed and breakfast inn, as well as a premier restaurant and event center.
-The inn will include 20 guest rooms, four luxury suites, four extended stay executive suites, a library with a business and media center, and a fitness center.
-It will also be home to the Asher Trace Fine Arts Center, with art galleries and working art studios, a graphic design studio, a culinary center, and a music conservatory.
+Asher Trace will be a new and exciting multi-use venue, which will include the Asher Trace Fine Arts and Event Center, with art galleries and working art studios, a graphic design studio, a culinary center, and a music conservatory.
+It will also house a boutique-style bed and breakfast inn, as well as a premier restaurant.

 Asher Trace will be unique because of its ability to bring together a cohesive blend of people, products and services that naturally promote and support each other.
 The bed and breakfast and restaurant will provide a captive audience for the art galleries.
 In return, the art galleries will provide a beautiful backdrop for our guests and a variety of gatherings and events.
 Furthermore, classes offered onsite by our local artists will offer exactly the types of activities that bed and breakfast guests look for when they search for a weekend getaway.
 Many visitors will no doubt purchase fine art, sculpture, and photography from our galleries, as well as items from our gift shop, such as cookbooks compiled by our chefs, audio and video records of local musicians, and logo apparel, coffee mugs, postcards and other novelty and souvenir items designed by our graphic artists.
 Our interns, working together with our resident artists to provide these products and services, will not only receive quality experience in their chosen field, but will also have a one of a kind opportunity to build impressive working portfolios.